 - Do not smoke or keep your baby in the vicinity of tobacco smoke.
 It causes irritability and colic symptoms.

 - Caffeine intake should be reduced.

-- Thickening feeds to reduce stomach reflux is not advised, as it results in: increased coughing after feedings, it is less nutritive, it increases the chances of diabetes in babies, increases the chances of infections and can lead to a low breast milk supply.
+- Thickening feeds to reduce stomach reflux is not advised, as it results in: increased coughing after feedings, is less nutritive, increases the chances of diabetes in babies, increases the chances of infections, and can lead to a low breast milk supply.

-- Babies with acid reflux, sleep better on their tummies, propped up at a 30-degree angle.
+- Babies with acid reflux sleep better on their tummies propped up at a 30-degree angle.
 Acid reflux infants experience pain when they are left to lie on their backs at night.
-A Wedge Pillow can help to lift the baby’s upper body about thirty degrees, while he/she sleeps so that the milk and stomach acid in their tummies stays down.
-There are many different types of wedge pillows available, and some medical insurances do cover the cost.
+A Wedge Pillow can help to lift the baby’s upper body about thirty degrees while they sleep so that the milk and stomach acid in their tummies stays down.
+Many types of wedge pillows are available, and some medical insurances cover the cost.

-- Carrying Baby in a breastfeeding sling can help keep your baby in an upright position, near his/her source of food, as well as feeling comforted.
+- Carrying your baby in a breastfeeding sling can help keep them in an upright position, near their source of food, and feel comforted.

 - Change Baby’s diaper before feedings, as this will ensure less movement after a feeding.

 - Acid reflux babies should wear loose clothing to prevent pressure on their tummies.

 - Avoid long trips in a car seat.
 The slouched-over position can worsen GER.
 Any pressure on your baby’s belly will aggravate the reflux.